MuhammadVT/midlat_convection/README.md

 Fort Hays West, Fort Hays East (Kansas),
 Blackstone, and Wallops Island (Virginia).

-** NOTE ** : Data used for this research is not included due to its large size.
+** NOTE ** : The data used for this research are not included in this repo due to their large size.